sildater/thegluenote/README.md

 # TheGlueNote

-TheGlueNote is representation model for note-wise music alignment.
+TheGlueNote is a representation model for note-wise music alignment.

 The repo structure is as follows:
 - data contains: